 There are no restrictions on the tax residence or nationality of the members of an LLP.
-Therefore, if the members of the LLP are non-resident and its income is non-UK sourced, the LLP itself will not be subject to UK taxation.
+Therefore, if the members of an LLP are non-resident and its income is non-UK sourced, the LLP itself will not be subject to UK taxation.

-In determining residence status, a UK LLP would be deemed resident in the jurisdiction from which it is controlled, which would ordinarily be the jurisdiction in which its members are situated.
+In determining residence status, a UK LLP will be deemed resident in the jurisdiction from which it is controlled, which would ordinarily be the jurisdiction in which its members are situated.
 There is an obligation for an LLP to file an annual partnership tax return whether the partners are taxed or not.

 It should be noted that LLPs with overseas members cannot generally avail themselves of the UK’s tax treaty network because of the LLP’s tax transparent status.